amitshky/configFiles/debian_dwm/readme.md

 apt install nvidia-driver firmware-misc-nonfree
 ```

-## Download dwm, dwmblocks-async, and st
+## Download dwm, dwmblocks-async, st, and other suckless tools
 - you want to build and install these
     - run `make clean install` from the directories
 ```